 Confidentiality of Scores Policy

 Candidates are allowed four attempts to pass the PTCE.
 Candidates must apply and pay for each attempt.
-Candidates who are unsuccessful at passing the PTCE must wait 60 days from the most recent attempt to apply for the second and third attempts, and 6 months for the fourth attempt.
+Candidates who are unsuccessful at passing the PTCE must wait 60 days from the most recent attempt to apply for the second and third attempts, and six months for the fourth attempt.
 After four attempts, candidates will need to petition PTCB in writing for additional attempts.
 Such petitions will be reviewed and approved on a case-by-case basis.
 Petitions will only be considered and approved by PTCB if candidates provide a substantial reason for PTCB to permit another examination attempt, such as the completion of additional exam preparation activities.

 The scoring methods used by PTCB are valid and accurate.
 However, if a failing score is received, candidates may request to have their results verified by hand.
 To request a hand score, candidates must submit the Hand Score Request Form along with the hand score fee of $50.
 PTCB will conduct a one-time manual review of the most recent examination attempt.
 PTCB will only review the candidate’s responses indicated during the examination.

 Upon notification of exam results being available, candidates have 30 days to submit their hand score request.
 Payment for the hand score request must be in the form of a check or money order made payable to PTCB.
 Please allow 4 to 6 weeks for hand score request results.
 Please note that the results of the hand score are final and will not include additional feedback regarding the candidate’s examination score.

 It is important to note that hand scoring has never revealed a score discrepancy, and PTCB has never changed a result based on a hand score.